Categories

 How To Get A Bridging Loan To Buy, Refurbish And Sell A House

-Property flipping can provide healthy returns if done correctly.
-If you've found a 'fixer-upper', you could use a bridging loan to refurbish and sell it.
+If done correctly, property flipping can provide healthy returns.
+If you've found a 'fixer-upper,' you could use a bridging loan to refurbish and sell it.

 Unless you have a significant amount of cash at your disposal, you will likely need to borrow finance to fund the purchase and renovation work you need to do.
 Many property developers use refurbishment bridging loans to complete their development projects.